sindresorhus/p-queue/readme.md

 Emitted every time the queue becomes empty and all promises have completed; `queue.size === 0 && queue.pending === 0`.

 The difference with `empty` is that `idle` guarantees that all work from the queue has finished. `empty` merely signals that the queue is empty, but it could mean that some promises haven't completed yet.

+#### pendingZero

+Emitted every time the number of running tasks becomes zero; `queue.pending === 0`.

+The difference with `idle` is that `pendingZero` is emitted even when the queue still has items waiting to run, whereas `idle` requires both an empty queue and no pending tasks.

 ```js
 import delay from 'delay';